top of page

 The Power of Spiritual Direction & Strength in Surrender

-To receive rest as a sacred gift.
+To receive rest as a sacred gift rather than reward.

 To discover unexpected strength through lament.